Sitting after Hip Replacement (Hip TEP) - How's it going?

 Modern minimally invasive techniques: Sitting is rarely permanently restricted

-Thanks to modern surgical techniques, optimized pain therapy, and fast-track programs, permanent restrictions on sitting are now the exception.
-Most patients report that after the initial healing phase (6–12 weeks), sitting is no longer a relevant limitation.
-This progress is related to early mobilization protocols and gentle approaches.
+Thanks to modern surgical techniques, optimized pain management and fast-track programs, permanent limitations while sitting are now the exception.
+Most patients report that after the initial healing phase (6–12 weeks) sitting no longer presents a relevant limitation.
+This progress is linked to early mobilization protocols and tissue-sparing approaches.
 Mayo Clinic+1

 However, individual comorbidities (e.g., obesity, severe osteoporosis, neurological problems) alter the prognosis — individual counseling is important here.